Diazepam belongs to a group of medicines called benzodiazepines.

 Diazepam and breastfeeding

-If your doctor or health visitor says your baby is healthy, diazepam can be used during breastfeeding as long as you're only taking a low dose of diazepam occasionally or for a very short time.
+If your doctor or health visitor says your baby is healthy, you can take diazepam while breastfeeding as long as you're only taking a low dose occasionally or for a very short time.

-Diazepam passes into breast milk.
-If you take diazepam for a long time or in high doses, it can build up in your milk.
-This can make your baby drowsy or tired and can make it difficult for them to feed.
+Diazepam passes into breast milk, usually in small amounts.
+If you take it for a long time or in high doses, it can build up in your milk.
+This can make your baby sleepy and can make it difficult for them to feed.
+It is important not to share a bed with your baby until you have finished taking diazepam.

-If you're breastfeeding or planning to breastfeed, talk to your doctor or pharmacist, as other medicines might be better while breastfeeding, although this will depend on what the diazepam is being used for.
+If you're breastfeeding or planning to breastfeed, talk to your doctor or pharmacist, as other medicines might be better while breastfeeding, although this will depend on what you're using the diazepam for.

-If you do take diazepam while you're breastfeeding and you notice that your baby's not feeding as well as usual, seems unusually sleepy, has unusual breathing, or you have any other concerns about them, talk to your health visitor or doctor as soon as possible.
+If you do take diazepam while you're breastfeeding and you notice that your baby is not feeding as well as usual, seems unusually sleepy, or has unusual breathing, or you have any other concerns about your baby, talk to your doctor, pharmacist, midwife or health visitor as soon as possible.

 Cautions with other medicines

-Some medicines interfere with the way diazepam works and increase the chances of you having side effects.
+Some medicines affect the way diazepam works and increase the chances of you having side effects.

-Before you start taking diazepam, tell your doctor if you're taking :
+Before you start taking diazepam, tell your doctor if you're taking any of these medicines:

 - drowsy or sedating antihistamines, such as chlorphenamine or promethazine